 Welcome!
 Students are encouraged to join and become involved with the American Art Therapy Association to receive benefits that can last throughout your career.
 Included in this section is an overview of the resources and opportunities available to students.
 Find information about art therapy educational programs, scholarship opportunities, research and how to become a Student Member of the Association.
-Educational Standards for an Art Therapy Master’s program are set by the Education Committee of the Association.
-See the Universities and Colleges for more information.
-Review the following information to explore opportunities available:

-- Master’s Level Educational Standards
+- Master’s Level Educational Standards for currently EPAB approved programs

 - Undergraduate and Post Graduate Programs – Not Included Under the EPAB Approval Process